riton/puppet-ccin2p3-remctl/README.md

 #####`user`

-User to run xinetd service as.
+User to run remctl xinetd service as.
 Defaults to `root`.

 #####`group`

-Group to run xinetd service as.
+Group to run remctl xinetd service as.
 Defaults to `root`.

 #####`manage_user`